-Figure 5:
+Figure 5: Age of Unsheltered Homeless

 Table 1 on the next page presents the overall demographic estimates for unsheltered homeless, as well as compares these estimates to the composition of homeless who accessed shelters on the night of the 2017 PIT (provided by the HMIS system).
 These comparisons suggest that some groups were more likely to be sleeping outdoors on the night of the PIT than others.
 For example: